department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 <div class="feature" markdown="1">

-### What evidence will VA look for to support my claim?
+### What evidence will VA look for to support my disability claim?

 **We'll look for evidence that shows you have:**
 - A current physical or mental disability (damage to your body or mind that makes you less able—or totally unable—to do everyday tasks, including meaningful work), **and**